 What will happen after I pass away?
 How will my belongings be dealt with?
 Will my family be OK?

-It is always difficult to think about what will happen to the people you love if you should pass away.
-It is important to have a plan for how your property and assets will be passed on after your death, especially if you have children or family that needs to be financially taken care of.
-If you do not plan appropriately, your property will be distributed according to Florida state law as opposed to being distributed according to your wishes.
-The Coye Law Firm can help you avoid such messy probate issues by meeting with you and discussing all of your estate planning wishes in a personalized consultation.
+It is always difficult to think about what will happen to the people you love when you pass away.
+However, it is important to not dodge the topic.
+You need have a plan for how your property will be passed on after your death, especially if you have children or family.

-Probate is sometimes an agonizing necessity for many families after the loss of a loved one.
-We have found that many probate matters are relatively routine and if the estate was well organized with information about assets and debts readily available and family members in relative agreement, the process is efficient and smooth for most everyone.
-The problem of course comes when the loss is sudden, the financial matters a jumble, and significant conflict among family member is occurring, time and money are spent to sort things out.
+We have found that many probate matters are relatively routine.
+If the estate was well organized, with information about assets and debts readily available, and family members in relative agreement, the probate process is efficient and smooth.
+However, the problem comes when the loss is sudden, the financial matters are a jumble, and there is significant conflict among family members.
+These issues can cause probate to take time and money to sort things out.

 1. Testamentary Intent Clause

 This section outlines the person's general information.
 It states their full name, the county and state in which they live, and a statement that says the following document is their most recent, and therefore only legal, will.